UnityRPG/4-Finished-Demo/README.md

 1. Refactor our code in place to get an understanding
 2. Bring Unity's code in line with our code standards
 3. Move all code from `ThirdPersonCharacter` to `CharacterMovement`

+### 13 Extracting a DamageSystem Component
+1. With special abilities we turned an interface into inheritance
+2. Now we turn the `IDamageable` interface into a component
+3. Extract all damage, healing and health bar code.